briansimiyuj/doctor-appointment-app/README.md

       Date Picker component will be used to select the new date of the appointment, it will have a date picker

         1. Create a Date Picker component and mount it on the Modal Body component
+        2. Wrap the child components with Date Picker Provider

+      ##### Calendar Header Component

+      Calendar Header component will be used to navigate to the previous and next months

+        1. Create a Calendar Header component and mount it on the Date Picker component
+          a.
+It will have a button to navigate to previous month and a button to navigate to next month

+        2. Create an array of months names and map over it with the current month and current year to display the month name and year in the header
+        3. Attach an event listener to the previous month button to navigate to the previous month
+        4. Attach an event listener to the next month button to navigate to the next month

 ### Settings Context